 Tales of Arise’s combat system is hyperactive and certainly will keep you on your toes.
 When you initiate a battle, four characters in your party are thrown into an enclosed arena with the enemies you are fighting.
 Unlike previous installments, you now can avoid/counterattack an enemy’s attack, which can be a bit tricky to get the timing right but can really pay off.
 Another big change is that Combat Artes don’t consume from an MP meter and instead from an Artes gauge that constantly recharges during battle.
 However, Healing Artes consume a different meter called CP, which can be restored through items or resting at an inn.
 Then there’s the Boost Attack system, which can have you summon out a member of your party to do a specific attack that can be super effective to certain enemies and cause them to be Down momentarily.
 For example, Shionne’s Boost Attack has her unleash a barrage of bullets which can bring down flying monsters and some high-level bosses as well.
 Finally, there are the One-Hit KO attacks which are destructive moves that two members of your team can perform on enemies who have been severely worn down.
 These moves are so satisfying to pull off and their animations are a testament to the game’s amazing visual details.

-Overall, the game’s new style of combat is welcome overhaul to anyone who enjoys fast-paced action and flashy visuals.
+Overall, the game’s new style of combat is a welcome overhaul to anyone who enjoys fast-paced action and flashy visuals.
 Giving you full control in moving around the field and dodging enemy attacks is preferable to turn-based style combat you’d find in many other RPGs, making it similar to a game like the Final Fantasy VII Remake.
 I also think the choice of putting limited restrictions on Combat Artes helps the pacing of a battle, making it so you’re interrupted by needing to heal up on more MP.
 And of course, the team attacks never get old.
 There are few downsides which include the battles being almost too chaotic as you’ll find yourself in the middle of the battlefield with several Astral Artes popping off, making it hard to take control of a situation at times.
 Another thing is that while there’s the option to control different characters during a fight, I found myself only using Alphen because his playstyle was more familiar to me, plus it would’ve only been confusing to keep switching back and forth from different characters.
 There’s also a difficulty curve to get used to as well.
 Even though Tales of Arise has DLC items that can help make the gameplay less challenging, I still found most major and minor boss fights to be extremely difficult even on Normal, meaning that there may be places that will require grinding.
 Nonetheless, the game’s combat was a high-point that can be appealing to casual and hardcore players.

 When your party gets worn out from all the battles, you can set up camp at various points on the map.
 Here you can cook recipes you’ve collected along the way that can provide different stat buffs.
 You can also re-watch previous plot points by reminiscing about them as well.
 Alphen can also bond with other members of the party through Skits, which can provide some entertaining and introspective moments between the two characters.
 These Skits work well to delve more into each character’s backstories and personalities.
 Although once again, these moments are a bit soured for me as it highlights Alphen’s perfect nature, which can be frustrating at times.